vframeio/_vcat_archived/README.md

 VCAT is designed to be used with  <https://vframe.io> / <https://github.com/adamhrv/vframe> and is intended primarily for human rights researchers.

-**This project is under active development and repo will be udpated often during Oct-Nov 2018**
+**This project is under active development and repo will be updated often during Oct-Nov 2018**

 -------------------------